xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ### Power supply

 In the bottom left side of the front, we can insert two PSUs.
 Two flavors exist: 1600W AC or 1600W DC.
-Both AC or DC options offer 1+1 redundancy.
+Both AC or DC options offer 1+1 redundancy (ie the system can operate on one module only).

 ![AC1600-.jpg]({{site.baseurl}}/images/AC1600-.jpg){: .align-center}